maxfischer2781/bootpeg/README.rst

 This makes it straightforward to implement your own custom grammars without worrying about their implementation.
+To get started using or contributing to `bootpeg`, head straight to the `bootpeg documentation`_.

 Do I need a bigger boot?
 ------------------------

 > Some people, when confronted with a problem, think "I know, I'll use self-writing parsers."
-Now they have problems+.
+Now they have recursive problems.

 If you need a battle-hardened, production ready parser suite then `pyparsing`_ should be your first choice.